-12. A letter and questionnaire on PSE (CoRWM doc 2750) were sent to DECC, the Ministry of Defence (MoD), the devolved administrations, NDA, and nuclear regulators.
+13. A letter and questionnaire on PSE (CoRWM doc.
+2750) were sent to the Department of Energy and Climate Change (DECC), the Ministry of Defence (MoD), the devolved administrations, NDA, and nuclear regulators.
 The same questionnaire was also sent to nuclear site operators, Site Stakeholder Groups and Local Liaison Committees in case they wished to comment or reply to any of the questions.
 Replies were received from DECC, NDA, Dounreay Site Restoration Ltd and Magnox South Ltd (CoRWM doc 2880).
 Some organisations preferred to respond during meetings.
 Responses are summarised in the relevant sections below.